YvesDesjardins/ReadditBot/README.md

 ## Description
 Currently just displays comments as they are posted to r/all.
 Additional functionality to be introduced as I think of them.

+## Issues
+While this is hosted via Heroku at https://readdit-bot.herokuapp.com/ it will be unlikely to work as:
+- the output is currently limited to the terminal
+- Heroku kills the application after a short duration as it is on a free dyno